-The last decade has seen a boom in cemetery tourism, sometimes called Tombstone Tourism.
+The last decade has seen a boom in cemetery tourism, sometimes called "tombstone tourism".

 This unprecedented level of interest is reshaping the business of cemeteries in three major ways:

-ONE: Digital Tourism
+1. Digital Tourism

-TWO: Cemetery / Tombstone Tourism
+2. Cemetery / Tombstone Tourism

-THREE: Digital Mapping
+3. Digital Mapping

 GPS mapping is being used to identify and display memorial locations.

-This helps visitors to cemeteries negotiate the grounds and this same technology allows visitors who are geographically remote to view these locations and even see photos of headstones and memorials.
+- Visit from afar: This same GPS mapping technology allows visitors who are geographically remote to view these locations, and even see photos of headstones and memorials.

-Mapping also allows cemeteries and crematoriums to manage the inventory of locations, thus consumers get an instant view of availability.
+- Manage inventory: Mapping also allows cemeteries and crematoriums to manage the inventory of locations, thus consumers get an instant view of availability.

 And it's not just the bigger cemeteries contributing to this growth; there are many websites collecting and maintaining information on cemeteries gathered by volunteers.
 These sites allow visitors to cemeteries to post photos, transcribed headstone inscriptions and provide general cemetery information for the wider public to view.
-Meaning many of the smaller historical, private or retired cemeteries are now visible to an international audience in a way that has never been possible before.
+Many of the smaller historical, private or retired cemeteries are now visible to an international audience in a way that has never been possible before.